MAZ-7310: MAZ-547

 MAZ-547 with RSD-10 Pioneer IRBM.

 The MAZ-547 version is a six-axle version, used as Transporter erector launcher for the RSD-10 Pioneer.

 MAZ-7910

 MAZ-7910 with air defense missile complex S-300 (missile).

 This variant is used to carry the air defense missile complex S-300PMU-2.

 MAZ-74106

 MAZ-74106 with air search radar 64N6 BIG BIRD.

 This variant is used mainly to transport the air search radar 64N6 BIG BIRD for the S-300PM.

 WS2400

-In 1986, People's Republic of China fielded its version of MAZ-543.
+In 1986, China fielded its version of MAZ-543.
 Initially designated WS580 but later renamed WS2400, this Chinese version is one of the Wanshan series trucks manufactured by Wanshan Special Vehicle, a wholly owned subsidiary of China Aerospace Sanjiang Space Co.
 Ltd., which is in turn a subsidiary of China Aerospace Science and Industry Corporation (CASIC).
 The advantage of the Chinese vehicle is that it utilizes a German diesel engine, transmission and hydraulics manufactured by Wanshan in China, built using technologies transferred from ZF Friedrichshafen.